 The Rossa Pizza with tomato jam, wild arugula, herbs, basil and olive oil

-For lunch, order up the Local Tomato Salad
+For lunch, order up the Brussels Sprout Salad.

 And for dinner, try one of tacos.
 Choose from Chicken Tacos with simmered chicken with veggies, Grilled Steak or Grilled Fish.
 It’s a super hearty and flavorful dish that is actually pretty healthy, too!